Note:

 Other ways of splitting are explained in the following tutorials: Interactive Free-Hand Splitting, Split Before/After Color, Separate Color, Using Initial and Ending Stitch Boxes, Auto-Split and Saving and Sewing of Split Designs.

-1 - Run Embird and click "Editor" menu to switch to Editor window.
+1 - Run Embird and click the "Editor" menu to switch to the Editor window.

 1. Open the design

 4 - Click the "Edit > Split/Join > Auto-Split" menu to automatically split the selected object.
 The "Maximum Size" dialog box will appear on the screen.
-Set the "Split in accordance with hoop boundary" option to ON and then click "OK" button to continue (Picture No. 2).
+Set the "Split in accordance with hoop boundary" option to ON and then click the "OK" button to continue (Picture No. 2).

 2. Choose way of splitting

-5 - Another dialog box will appear on the screen, inquiring whether you want to separate objects before splitting them in accordance with hoop boundary (Picture No. 3).
+5 - Another dialog box will appear on the screen, inquiring whether you want to separate objects before splitting them in accordance with the hoop boundary (Picture No. 3).
 This process might help to avoid the disruption of separable objects.
-In this example, the whole design is in fact a single solid object, so click "No" button to skip the "separate" process.
+In this example, the whole design is in fact a single solid object, so click the "No" button to skip the "separate" process.
 Another example is shown below, explaining the meaning of the "Yes" (separate) option.

 3. Separate objects before the split?
 No.

 6 - After a short while, the design will be automatically split into two parts (Picture No. 4).
-The upper part lies in the top (red) section of the hoop, the bottom part lies in the bottom (blue) section of the hoop.
+The upper part lies in the top (red) section of the hoop, and the bottom part lies in the bottom (blue) section of the hoop.

 Note: All the design parts will be automatically combined and saved into a single .PES file on the hard disk.
-If you want to save each part into a separate file, choose the "Babylock, Bernina, Brother .PEC" format" in the "Choose Format" dialog box in step 6.
+If you want to save each part into a separate file, choose the "Babylock, Bernina, Brother .PEC" format in the "Choose Format" dialog box in step 6.

 4. Split design

 8 - Once the design parts are saved, you can check the results of the auto-split function.
-Click "Edit > Deselect All" menu to cancel the selection of objects.
-Then move the mouse pointer to the upper object, depress the left mouse button and move the mouse to change the position of the upper object.
+Click the "Edit > Deselect All" menu to cancel the selection of objects.
+Then move the mouse pointer to the upper object, depress the left mouse button, and move the mouse to change the position of the upper object.
 You can see how the design was split along the boundary of the top (red) section of the hoop (Picture No. 5).

 5. Parts moved apart